-The official videoconference service is Zoom.
-Videoconferences will be "meeting" style, so connecting groups are supposed to share video and audio.
+The official video conference service is Zoom.
+Video conferences will be "meeting" style, so connecting groups are supposed to share video and audio.

-The links to the Zoom videoconferences will be sent a few days ahead of your Masterclass.
+The links to the Zoom video conferences will be sent to you 2-3 days ahead of your Masterclass.

-All videoconferences are from 16:00 - 17:00 CET.
+Most video conferences are from 16:00 - 17:00 CET, a few exceptions start at 13 or 14 CET.